INSTAGRAM FOR BUSINESS TIPS

 30. Measure.
 Observe when your followers are online and review performance metrics.
 What images and posts do your followers respond best to?
 Where are your new followers coming from?
 Is your brand growing or shrinking on Instagram?
 To refine your Instagram marketing strategy, it’s important to know what resonates best with your audience.

-Finally, be sure to repost images that show your product or service in use, while also using hashtags where your optimal follower can be found.
-Also remember to respond in real-time to the latest trending content.
+Finally, be sure to monitor your Direct Messages (DM’s) for new sales leads and respond in real-time to the latest trending content.
 If you receive a sales lead through Instagram Direct Messaging but respond four weeks later, the lead will be gone.
-Try to keep your followers entertained and engaged with educational and informative content.